pabloargote/pabloargote.github.io/_pages/publications.md

 ## Work in Progress

-"Politics Matter: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (Conditionally accepted).
+"Politics Matter: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (Accepted).

 "From Fraternity to Xenophobia: The Formation of Attitudes Toward Immigration in Colombia", with Sarah Daly (Revise and resubmit).